JAForbes/superouter/readme.md

 > To extract the value from the either instance, simply check the `tag` and then conditionally access `.value` to get either the path or the error.

-> Note any excess path segments on `value.rest` will be appended to the resulting path and normalized
+> Note any excess path segments on `instance.context.rest` will be appended to the resulting path and normalized

 ### `type.fromPathSafe`